Data Infrastructure Migration and Modernization

 That is why, IMVU sought to modernize their platform’s data architecture by introducing CI/CD, Infrastructure as Code (IaC), and other best practices, to achieve faster analytics iterations, better maintainability, and lower TCO.

 Technology-wise, the IMVU platform was powered by a 90-node on-prem Hadoop cluster.
-Compute was coupled with storage, with 300-400 Hive/Spark SQL-like jobs used to reprocess data from scratch all the time, which was cost-inefficient.
+Compute was coupled with storage, with 300-400 Hive/Spark jobs used to continually reprocess data from scratch, which was not cost-efficient.
 IMVU needed a new solution to run the cluster only when required.

-- Tightly coupled compute and storage required buying excess capacity
+- Tightly coupled compute and storage required purchasing excess capacity

 - Hadoop cluster was over-utilized during peak hours and under-utilized at other times